 Rather than simply providing a fixed number of pre-selected views of the radar video to every client, SPx Radar Web Server effectively provides each client with its own dedicated scan converter.
 This means that each client is provided with the optimal view of the region it requests, taking advantage of the full resolution provided by the radar.

 The requests of all clients are fully independent, allowing them all to select their own view of the radar without affecting the others.
 SPx Radar Web Server is licenced according to the maximum number of clients it will support.
-Standard options are available for up to 100 clients but more can be suppported if the host has sufficient resources.
-Alternatively, multiple a distributed approach is possible, with multiple servers sharing the radar data and serving fewer clients.
+Standard options are available for up to 100 clients but more can be supported if the host has sufficient resources.
+Alternatively, a distributed approach is possible, with multiple servers sharing the radar data and serving fewer clients.

 - Radar display in a standard web browser: